How to Disable Authentication for Hidden and Recently Deleted in the Photos App on iPhone

 Here are a few common questions related to the new authentication in the Photos app that should help you get up to speed.

-Can I lock other albums on iOS 16?
+Can I lock other albums on my iPhone?

-Unfortunately no, iOS 16 cannot yet lock other albums in the Photos app.
+Unfortunately no, the Photos app cannot lock other albums you’ve created.
 You can only lock the Hidden album and the Recently Deleted section for now.

 Can I use a different authentication method in the photos app?